plone/plonecli/README.rst

     },

 The entry_point name is used as the global template name for mr.bob.
-You also need to provide the bobregistration.py file with the related methods, which should named after the entry_point name:
+You also need to provide the bobregistration.py file with the related methods, which should be named after the entry_point name:

 .. code-block:: python